My Mom fooled the doctor about her Memory – How does that happen?

 My mother had no memory of any of these things.
 And was totally certain she had spoke the truth to Dr. Smith.
-When an Alzheimer’s patient can no longer remember a past event, they invent a new one.
+When a person with Alzheimer’s can no longer remember a past event, they invent a new one.

-Mom had never met, nor was she familiar with any of the people connected with Dr. Smith, including his “out of state” relative that Mom had claimed mail correspondence with.
+Mom had never met, nor was she familiar with any of the people connected with Dr. Smith and his family, including his “out of state” relative that Mom had claimed mail correspondence with for decades.
 She was only agreeing with him.
 When she saw the approval in his eye–she made up more stories.
 Much like a child, she wanted to be right, she wanted to be normal, she wanted to pretend that she could remember.

 As you can see from my story, not all doctors are wise to the abilities of the person who has Alzheimer’s to invent or change history.
 Doctors know the symptoms of Alzheimer’s, they can give the tests for Alzheimer’s and they can diagnose Alzheimers.